Walking with God When You Need to Apologize

 Welcome to Day 7 of our #GodlyAdventure.
-Glean wisdom on how to apologize in this post by Nicole Kauffman.
+Here’s how we can continue walking with God when we need to apologize.
+Learn how to never ruin an apology and more in this post by Nicole Kauffman.

 Do you remember being a child and having your parents force you to apologize to a friend or sibling?
 I can clearly remember the, “Tell your sister you’re sorry.”
 And my angry response through gritted teeth, “I’m sorry.”